openutil/docker-sftp-server/README.md

 ## Inside the SFTP server

-As mentioned previously, each container only creates a single SFTP user: `42-data`.
+As mentioned previously, each container only creates a single SFTP user: `data`.
 To "switch" accounts, you just connect to a different SFTP server (aka use a different port).

 The SFTP user will have full control over files in `/keys` and `/data`.
 The are however unable to delete